aks021/work-genius/app-webhook-orchestrator/readme.md

 ## App Mandril Webhook

 ### About
-A websocket server that receives data from mandril via python webhook (app-mandrill-webhook) and broadcasts the same to the connected web app clients (notification)
+A websocket server that receives data from mandril via python webhook (app-mandrill-webhook) and broadcasts the same to the connected web app clients

 ### Prerequisite - Tech stack